equinor/api-strategy/docs/strategy-draft.md

 ### Consistency
-To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs. _RESTful APIs_ is the preferred API mechanism in Equinor.
-In some cases, where a different approach has significant benefits, protocols like AMQP/MQTT, WebSockets and OPC UA may be used.
-These protocols are neither supported by the OpenAPI specification, nor by our API portal & gateway tools, and should only be used for limited APIs.
+To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs. _RESTful APIs_ is the preferred API mechanism in Equinor, except for industrial automation, where [OPC UA](#opc-ua) is the preference.

+Other protocols like AMQP, MQTT and GraphQL may be used when they bring significant benefits.
+But keep in mind that these protocols are not supported by the OpenAPI specification nor by our API portal & gateway tools, and are best suited for app-private APIs.

 ### REST